-On February 6th, 2015, 2,000 New York University students, alumni, parents, and friends will come together for a Shabbat dinner at Coles Sports Center.
+On April 1st, 2016, 2,000 New York University students, alumni, parents, and friends will come together for a Shabbat dinner at NYU's Kimmel Center for University Life.
 Shabbat for 2000 (S2K) offers members of NYU’s diverse community the opportunity to share in a Shabbat experience.
 Shabbat for 2000 is the largest student-run event at NYU and the largest Jewish student event in the country.

 See below for more information and to register.

 + History of Shabbat for 2000

 In 1999, the last year of the millennium, a few NYU students along with Rabbi Eli Cohen launched Shabbat for 1000.
 Housed in the Puck Building, 650 NYU students, faculty, friends, and alumni broke bread for the landmark Shabbat dinner.
 As attendance continued to rise, eventually surpassing the 1000 mark, expansion was necessary.